plantbreeding/BrAPI/Specification/GeneralInfo/Asychronous_Processing.md

 }
 ````

-Given this response, a GET on the resource **`/allelematrix-search/abc123`** will give a response as follows:
+Given this response, polling the resource **`GET /allelematrix-search/abc123`** will give a response as follows:

 ````
 {